charlesm93/charlesm93.github.io/_pages/software.md

 [Stan](https://mc-stan.org/) is a probabilistic programming language that lets users define a probabilistic model, translates it to C++ and then performs Bayesian inference using gradient-based algorithms.
 Stan is used across the physical, biological, and social sciences, as well as in finance, government, medicine, policy, and leisure.

-I have been a core developer of Stan since 2016.
+I've been a core developer of Stan since 2016.
-I have primarily contributed to Stan's C++ automatic differentiation library and its support for implicit functions including:
+I've primarily contributed to Stan's C++ automatic differentiation library and its support for implicit functions including:
 * the integrated Laplace approximation (upcoming!) [[technical report](https://arxiv.org/abs/2306.14976), [notebook](https://htmlpreview.github.io/?https://github.com/charlesm93/StanCon2020/blob/master/notebook-2022/lgm_stan.html)]
 * the suite of hidden Markov model functions
 * the algebraic equation solver
 * the matrix exponential function for solving linear ODEs

-I am also an active member of the Stan community.
+I'm also an active member of the Stan community.
-I am currently a member of the Stan Governing Body for a two-year term, where I have spearheaded efforts to bring back StanCon, a conference dedicated to Stan, after a hiatus during the pandemic.
+From 2022-2024, I was a member of the Stan Governing Body, where I have spearheaded efforts to bring back StanCon, a conference dedicated to Stan, after a hiatus during the pandemic.
 I served on the organization committee of the last two StanCons:
 * [StanCon 2024](https://mc-stan.org/events/stancon2024/) at Oxford University, UK
 * [StanCon 2023](https://mc-stan.org/events/stancon2023/) at Washington University in St. Louis, MO

-Occasionally, I answer queries on the [Stan forum](https://discourse.mc-stan.org/), where I am in the excellent company of other Stan veterans who answer many more questions than I do.
+Occasionally, I answer queries on the [Stan forum](https://discourse.mc-stan.org/), where I'm in the excellent company of other Stan veterans who answer many more questions than I do.
 I also teach a lot of workshops on Stan (see the [teaching](https://charlesm93.github.io/teaching/) section.)

 ## Torsten: an extension of Stan for pharmacometrics